 Previously, Carolyn founded and led (1998-2014) a youth leadership social justice non-profit, Gay-Straight Alliance Network, which organizes LGBTQ youth to advocate for safety, equity, and restorative justice in schools.
 She grew 40 GSA clubs in California to 940, trained youth advocates who helped pass 12 pieces of legislation, and took her statewide model in California to scale nationally, accelerating a movement of 4,000+ GSA clubs today.

-Additionally, in 2015, Carolyn co-founded Springboard Partners, which incubates start-up companies and social change campaigns.
-She is an Echoing Green Fellow, Ashoka Fellow, and Pahara Fellow.
-Carolyn lives in San Francisco with her wife and two daughters.
+Carolyn is an Echoing Green Fellow, Ashoka Fellow, and Pahara Fellow.
+She lives in San Francisco with her wife and two daughters.

 Why are you a strategist for good?